syscl/IOPowerManagement/README.md

 Fix low battery sleep/hibernation do not work issue for OS X/macOS for laptops
 ============

-Well, as hackintosh laptops have a very known issue on OS X/macOS.
-That is, system cannot correctly put system into sleep/hibernation when the battery level is lower than 5%.
+Well, as macOS/OS X has a very known issue that is, system cannot correctly put itself into sleep/hibernation/shutdown when the battery level is lower than critical state.
 Once the battery is drained out, the system will halt instantly and cause data lose.
-So, I started this project with objective-c to provide a better sleep mode for both Macbook and hackintosh laptops.
+So, I started this project with Objective-C to provide a better sleep mode for both Macbook and hackintosh laptops.
 This method is better than Apple's original low battery policy, I will explain this later.